ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 7. Repeat steps 3 through 6 for "Atelier Outfits 2" and "Atelier Bodies".
 For Atelier Bodies you may want to select a different Bodyslide preset if you want armor/clothing to look different than the nude bodies.
 (Dream Angel Outfit for the armors and Dream Angel Nude for the body, for example.)

 ### A Note About Presets
-If you have your own favorite character face/head preset, drop the JSLOT file into C:\Atelier\mods\Custom Presets\SKSE\Plugins\CharGen\Presets alongside Anna.jslot and Summer.jslot.
+If you have your own favorite character face/head preset, drop the JSLOT file into `[Install Drive]\Atelier\mods\Custom Presets\SKSE\Plugins\CharGen\Presets` alongside Anna.jslot and Summer.jslot.
 It will be available in RaceMenu the next time you go to make a character.
 Make sure to back this up before updating the list as updating will erase any added files like this.
 Adding presets (whether they be BodySlide or RaceMenu) does not void support for Atelier.

 If you have a preset (Bodyslide or RaceMenu, doesn't matter) that *you made* and you'd like it to be included in Atelier, send it to ForgottenGlory.